 You may be able to claim expenses you incurred directly in taking out a loan for purchasing shares which can reasonably be expected to produce assessable dividend income.
 The expenses may include establishment fees, legal expenses and stamp duty on the loan.
-If you incurred deductible expenses of this kind totalling \$100 or more, they are apportioned over five years or the term of the loan, whichever is less.
-If your expenses are less than \$100, they are fully deductible in the year you incur them.
+If you incurred deductible expenses of this kind totalling more than \$100, they are apportioned over five years or the term of the loan, whichever is less.
+If your expenses are \$100 or less, they are fully deductible in the year you incur them.